 Services are generally hidden within the construction of the property.
-This means that only the visible parts of the available services can be inspected, and the surveyor does not carry out specialist tests.
-The visual inspection cannot assess the efficiency or safety of electrical, gas or other energy sources; plumbing, heating or drainage installations (or whether they meet current regulations); or the inside condition of any chimney, boiler or other flue.
+This means that only the visible parts of the available services can be inspected, and the surveyor does not carry out specialist tests other than through their normal operation in everyday use.
+The visual inspection cannot assess the efficiency or safety of electrical, gas or other energy sources.
+It also does not investigate the plumbing, heating or drainage installations (or whether they meet current regulations), or the internal condition of any chimney, boiler or other flue.